chrispanag/ebony/docs/tutorials/hodor-bot.md

 # How to run the Hodor Bot with Ngrok

 This tutorial assumes that you already have a MongoDB database running and have setted up a Facebook app that uses the Messenger Platform.

+You can learn how to set up your Messenger Platform Facebook app and the basics around it, at the official [**Facebook Developers Messenger Platform tutorial**](https://developers.facebook.com/docs/messenger-platform/getting-started) (up to step 4).
 ## Setting the environment variables.

 Create a file `.env` in the `hodor-bot` directory that contains the following 	variables: